 Your surgeon may also ask you to massage the eye in the weeks following surgery.
 This is done by gently pushing with your finger against the lower part of the eye, just above the bony rim of the eye socket.
 By doing this, fluid is gently squeezed out of the eye and the scleral flap is stretched, improving the long-term flow of aqueous humor through the surgical site.

 Trabeculectomy is generally a very effective procedure for IOP reduction, with about an 85% chance of lowering pressure to the desired level.
 In approximately half of these successful cases no further use of glaucoma medications is necessary.
 The other half must continue at least one medication to maintain the desired level of IOP.
 While late failures can occur, most patients with IOP well controlled beyond the first six to eight postoperative weeks maintain low pressures for many years to decades.
-In approximately 10% to 15% of cases surgery fails to adequately control the IOP.
+In some cases the IOP will slowly begin to rise again as the years go by, possibly necessitating the use of medications, or additional surgery.
+In approximately 10% to 15% of cases surgery fails to adequately control the IOP beyond the early postoperative period.
 Additional surgery may then be performed to reach the desired level of pressure within the eye.
 Another trabeculectomy may be an option, or a tube shunt procedure may be preferred (see section on Glaucoma Drainage Devices).

 All surgical procedures carry some risk of complications.
 Some risks are common to all procedures and patients, and others are more specific to certain types of surgeries or to patients with particular conditions.
 A thorough explanation of complications will be provided with a surgical consent, should you choose to have surgery, and your physician will review the specific issues you may face based upon your unique circumstances.

 Complications of trabeculectomy can be divided into early (days to weeks after surgery) or late (months to years after surgery) problems:

 - Failure to control IOP, as described in detail above